towolf/towolf.github.com/docs/PsychDemos/GPGPUDemos/GPUFFTMoviePlaybackDemo.markdown

 title: GPUFFTMoviePlaybackDemo
 categories:
   - GPGPUDemos
+encoding: UTF-8
 ---

-GPUFFTMoviePlaybackDemo \- Demonstrate use of GPGPU computing for live filtering via 2D\-FFT.
+GPUFFTMoviePlaybackDemo - Demonstrate use of GPGPU computing for live filtering via 2D-FFT.

-This demo makes use of the FOSS GPUmat toolbox to perform a GPU accelerated 2D FFT \+ filtering in frequency space \+ 2D inverse FFT on a movie video file.
-GPUmat allows to use NVidia's CUDA gpu computing framework on supported NVidia gpu's \(GeForce\-8000 series and later, aka Direct3D\-10 or OpenGL\-3 capable\).
+This demo makes use of the FOSS GPUmat toolbox to perform a GPU accelerated 2D FFT + filtering in frequency space + 2D inverse FFT on a movie video file.
+GPUmat allows to use NVidia's CUDA gpu computing framework on supported NVidia gpu's \(GeForce-8000 series and later, aka Direct3D-10 or OpenGL-3 capable\).

 It shows how a Psychtoolbox floating point texture \(with movie content inside\) can be efficiently passed to GPUmat as a matrix of GPUsingle data